 These needs are usually identified in the application process.
-They are supported by a special "Protocol" (Support Plan) devised by the College, following consultation with professionals and or carers, and agreed with the student.
-The College adopts an inclusive policy according to individual need.
-With the student's consent the arrangement may include contact with their family.
+In all cases they are supported by a special "Protocol" (Support Plan) devised by the College, following consultation with professionals and or carers, and agreed with the student.
+Teaching and assessment will take into account the nature of the disability and proceed according to established norms.
+It is noted that the recognised disabilities, such as Dyslexia, are addressed as per Greek education regulations.
+(Min. of Education Circular No. 251/22806/A5/2021.